Amara plebeja: Behavior and ecology

 The habitat of A. plebeja has been observed to change during the species' life cycle: it reproduces in grass vegetation, and hibernates in deciduous trees.
 They fly between these habitats in spring and autumn.
+After moving between habitats, A. plebeja autolyse their flight muscles, which are subsequently regrown before traveling to the next habitat.

+A. plebeja is typically phytophagous, with seeds being its primary food source, however it has been observed to be occasionally carnivorous, especially in its larval form.